wishmouse/Planning/MVP-UserStories.md

 MVP user-stories:
 ================

-1. User can register / create profile
+1. User can register / create profile with FB OAuth or just vanilla registration
 2. User can log in
 3. User can make a listing
 4. User can search listings